 At the time, I was not making a lot of money and knew I couldn’t afford a hospital visit, even in Thailand.
 Because of this, I ended up having to borrow money from my uncle to cover the costs of care, which came to THB 55,000 (almost double my monthly salary at the time).
 To make matters worse, when my insurance application was accepted (after I recovered) the insurer denied coverage of asthma due to the fact that it was a pre-existing condition.
 All of this could have been avoided if I had health insurance.

-If you would like to learn more about your health insurance options before you move countries or even jobs, contact Pacific Prime today.
+If you would like to learn more about your individual health insurance options before you move countries or even jobs, contact Pacific Prime today.
 Alternatively, learn more about keeping your lungs healthy here.